 - business and investment income;

-- wages and salaries paid to employees;22 and
+- wages and salaries paid to employees;7 and

-- payments to other businesses that do not quote their Australian Business Number (ABN).
+- payments to other businesses that do not quote their Australian Business Number.

 A compulsory superannuation system operates in Australia.
-Generally, where an employee earns A$450 or more pre-tax income in a calendar month, employers are required to pay 9.5 per cent23 of an employee's ordinary time earnings24 to a complying superannuation fund of the employee's choice.
+Generally, where an employee earns A$450 or more pre-tax income in a calendar month, employers are required to pay 10 per cent8 of an employee's ordinary time earnings9 to a complying superannuation fund of the employee's choice.
 Complex rules and concessions apply to superannuation contributions and income derived by funds.

 Tax concessions are available to not-for-profit organisations, including an income tax exemption.
-These generally require satisfaction of purposive criteria and registration with relevant authorities.25
+These generally require satisfaction of purposive criteria and registration with relevant authorities.10

-Australian businesses are commonly structured as companies, partnerships or trusts (including 'managed investment trusts').
-All entities must register with the ATO26 and lodge annual income tax returns.
+Australian businesses are commonly structured as companies, partnerships or trusts.
+All entities must register with the ATO11 and lodge annual income tax returns.

-No check-the-box election is available.
-However, entity selection remains a choice for business owners, with taxation treatment generally following the nature of the entity.
-The ATO has scrutinised the use of multiple layers of entities, for example, establishing a head company and subsidiary to allow for tax consolidation in an acquisition scenario.27
+No 'check-the-box' election is available; however, entity selection remains a choice for business owners, with taxation treatment generally following the nature of the entity.

 Partnerships and trusts

-Partnerships (other than limited partnerships) are fiscally transparent, with partners being subject to tax on their allocation of income in accordance with a partnership agreement.
+Partnerships (other than limited partnerships (LPs)) are fiscally transparent, with partners being subject to tax on their allocation of income in accordance with a partnership agreement.

-Trusts are generally fiscally transparent.28 Beneficiaries that are 'presently entitled' to trust income are usually subject to tax on their share of the trust's taxable income.29 Trusts should annually distribute their income to beneficiaries as trustees failing to do so will be assessed on accumulated income.30
+Trusts are generally fiscally transparent.12 Beneficiaries that are 'presently entitled' to trust income are usually subject to tax on their share of the trust's taxable income.13 Trusts should distribute their income to beneficiaries annually as trustees failing to do so will be assessed on accumulated income.14

 Companies are not fiscally transparent and pay corporate tax.

-An imputation system applies to distributions31 paid by Australian-resident companies.
-Under this system, refundable tax credits are available32 to Australian-resident shareholders for underlying Australian corporate tax paid on any 'franked' distribution received.
-This is intended to alleviate double taxation that occurs under a classical dividend system.33 Shareholders are taxed on 'unfranked' dividends at their marginal tax rate.
+An imputation system applies to distributions16 paid by Australian-resident companies.
+Under this system, refundable tax credits are available17 to Australian-resident shareholders for underlying Australian corporate tax paid on any 'franked' distribution received.
+This is intended to alleviate double taxation, which occurs under a classical dividend system.18 Shareholders are taxed on 'unfranked' dividends at their marginal tax rate.

-Australia's foreign hybrid rules37 operate to treat foreign companies and foreign limited partnerships (LPs) controlled by Australians as partnerships for Australian income tax purposes.
-This impacts the nature of distributions received by Australian members in the foreign hybrid entity.38
+Australia's foreign hybrid rules20 operate to treat foreign companies and foreign LPs controlled by Australians as partnerships for Australian income tax purposes.
+This impacts the nature of distributions received by Australian members in the foreign hybrid entity.21